A license is required for all facilities with six or more children. Our guide will help you through the steps.

 A license is required if you care for six or more children who are less than thirteen years of age, for any amount of time of the day or night, who are not related to you (children, grandchildren, great-grandchildren, brothers/sisters, nieces/nephews).
 This includes day care centers, day nurseries, and any other facilities that fall within the scope of the above description.

 Obtaining a license to operate a child care facility requires a serious commitment and investment of not only money but also time.
-There are several steps that must be taken before a facility can begin operation.
+There are several steps that must be taken before a facility can begin operation, including an inspection by the state Fire Marshal's office.
 Please review the information in the document How to Get a Child Care License FIRST.

 Once you have reviewed this information, you can begin the online application process:

 - Before you start: How to use the license application website

 - Apply for a new child care license online now